robbievanleeuwen/section-properties/docs/user_guide/results.rst

     This can be obtained using the
     :meth:`~sectionproperties.analysis.section.Section.get_eic` method.
 If the user
-    wanted to obtain the effective concrete second moment of area for a code calculation, they could simply divide the gross bending stiffness by the elastic modulus for concrete:
+    wanted to obtain the transformed second moment of area for a code calculation, they could simply divide the gross bending stiffness by the elastic modulus for concrete:

     .. math::
         I_{c,eff} = \frac{(EI)_g}{E_c}